Krimulda – Vangaži

 In the small parking lot next to the cemetery you can find a modern country toilet.
 Further on go down the mountain trail, which leads about 200 meters down to the river Gauja.
-Down there is a rest area with a table and benches, where you can take a breath and watch the beautiful landscape of the Gauja and the Plostnieku anchorage.
+When reach the crossroads with the indications Sigulda/Murjani, the road must be continued in the direction of the Murjani.
+But there is a chance to descend further down to the Plostnieku anchorage where is a rest area with a table and benches.
 Timber rafting is the oldest mode of timber transport.
 On the Gauja River it took place from 1850 to 1970.
 There is a concrete anchor cast in a concrete block on the shore with a huge metal loop for tying the rope or winch.
 If you wish, you can take a small detour to the left and see the Big Stone, which is located about 50 m from the river Gauja.

 For almost as far as Rāmkalni, our road goes along the walking trail “Lasīttaka”.
 This route is an initiative of the Imants Ziedonis Museum, inspired by Ziedonis’ book “Es, cilvēks, pasaulē”, and is marked with brown signs with the “staircase” symbol (they can be seen starting from the Sigulda bridge).
 About 10 meters before the river you can see the sign of Lasīttaka – here we turn right and continue along a beautiful forest path near the course of the Gauja with its original and wild touch of nature.

 This section of the road is also actively used by cyclists, who often traverse the trail at high speeds, so the pedestrian must be careful.